What We Offer

 Math and English Tutoring

-DSPS provides tutoring in Math and English.
+SAS provides tutoring in Math and English.
 Students with a verified disability may be assigned a tutor by their counselor.
-Student must meet with their DSPS counselor for a tutoring referral.
+Student must meet with their SAS counselor for a tutoring referral.

 Learning Disability Testing and Eligibility